Shelby County Chamber honors first responders during 2024 Public Safety Awards

 • Jesse Moore

-Helena Chief of Police Brad Flynn nominated Moore for his actions that led to the return of $28,000 to an elderly resident who had been sent the funds by mail to a scammer.
+Helena Chief of Police Brad Flynn nominated Moore for his actions that led to the return of $28,000 to an elderly resident who had sent the funds by mail to a scammer.

 “When I think of a dedicated, hard-working police officer that has a can do attitude and is a positive influence on everyone around him, I think of officer Jesse Moore,” Flynn said.